A new method for flow-based network intrusion detection using the inverse Potts model: Results

 \section{Results}

-In this section, we present the results obtained for \ac{EFC} and classical ML-based classifiers in different binary classification experiments considering three different datasets, \ie CIDDS-001, CICIDS17, and CICDDoS19.
-First, we show that EFC can separate benign from malicious flows based on their energies, a result that is consistent for all the considered datasets.
-Then, we present EFC's classification performance and compare it to the classification performance of classical ML-based classifiers in different test scenarios within each dataset.
+In this section, we present the results obtained for \ac{EFC} and ML-based classifiers in different binary classification experiments considering three different datasets, \ie CIDDS-001, CICIDS17, and CICDDoS19.
+First, we show that EFC can separate benign from malicious flows based on their energies, a result that is consistent for all considered datasets.
+Then, we present EFC's classification performance and compare it to the classification performance of ML-based classifiers in different experiments.

 It is important to highlight that the classification experiments we perform in this work were designed not only to assess the performance of different classifiers but also to investigate their capability of adaptation to different domains, \ie data distributions.
-Hence, we considered each day/context within a given dataset to be a different domain and performed two kinds of experiments: training/testing in the same domain, and training/testing in different domains.
-In the case of training/testing in the same domain, 10-fold cross-validation (CV) was performed.
-Afterward, the models inferred in each of the ten steps of the CV were used to classify samples coming from another domain.
-This classification was done to investigate each classifier's capability for domain adaptation.
-EFC's cutoff was defined to be at the 95th percentile of the energy distribution obtained in the training phase.
+Hence, we performed two kinds of experiments: training/testing in the same domain, and training/testing in different domains.
+For training/testing in the same domain, in each experiment, we assessed the average performance of the classifiers over ten different test sets, containing 10,000 benign and 10,000 malicious samples each, randomly selected from the full dataset.
+Models were inferred based on 80\% the test set and tested on the remaining 20\%.
+The inferred models were used for each experiment to assess the performance of the classifiers over another ten test sets composed of 2,000 benign and 2,000 malicious samples from another domain (data distribution).